simoncblyth/opticks/notes/issues/ab-shakedown-dec-2021.rst

     2021-12-29 10:34:14.569 INFO  [722870] [X4Solid::init@199] ]

 Removing that and the x4 xxs cross section render looks OK::

     x4 ; ./xxs.sh

-Checkimg the geometry note that the z-underface of the "celtic-cross" is coincident with the z-upperface for the altar.
+Checking the geometry note that the z-underface of the "celtic-cross" is coincident with the z-upperface for the altar.
-But that seems to not be causing spurious intersects in xxs standalone testing (but that is close to origin, there is potential for issues in real usage that do not show in close to origin testing).
-Need to make some more insitu xxs.sh and cxr_view.sh
+But that seems to not be causing spurious intersects in xxs standalone testing (but that is Geant4 intersection with the luxury of double precision, still potential for cxs spurious intersects on that inner face).

+ Need to make some more insitu cxs.sh and cxr_view.sh